afhswe/FizzBuzzWithoutConditionals/readme.md

 This solution of the Kata was only created to prove that it's possible to not use any conditional statements or loops to achieve the expected behaviour.

-Any considerations of clean code such as readability have been disregarded altogether.
+Considerations of clean code such as readability have been not been completely disregarded but were not put in focus ;-)
-And that's why you're here! 😎

 ***Note***: the amount of data-driven test cases should usually of course not be necessary and are rather provided to demonstrate to the reader that the solution works ;-)